The Associated Schools of NSW

 Waverley College invited to join the Associated Schools of NSW.
 Invitation accepted

 A Brief History of The Associated Schools of NSW

 - The Committee of the Associated Schools of NSW (CAS) was formed in 1929.

-- Once sporting contacts were formalized, the CAS became a forum for wider consultation between schools on educational issues generally from the first meeting in 1929 when the Headmasters’ General Committee was formed.
-While The General Committee initially ratified the Sportsmasters’ Committee work, there was also interest in subjects such as Cadets, Public Examinations, Acts of Parliament relating to Education, and the war-time involvement of the Associated Schools in issues of National Security.
+- Once sporting contacts were formalised, the CAS became a forum for wider consultation between schools on educational issues, generally from the first meeting in 1929 when the Headmasters’ General Committee was formed.
+While The General Committee initially ratified the Sportsmasters’ Committee work, there was also interest in subjects such as Cadets, Public Examinations, Acts of Parliament relating to Education and the war-time involvement of the Associated Schools in issues of National Security.
 This form of contact on non-sporting issues later became the business of the Headmasters’ Conference of Australia (HMC – formed in 1931) although frequently questions relating to the place of sport and games in the life of boys’ schools were also discussed at HMC meetings.
 It is significant to note that in Australia sporting associations such as the CAS, GPS and APS of Victoria pre-dated formal contacts between Headmasters.

 - The General Committee of The Associated Schools of NSW established an Athletics competition in 1931, as well as competitions in major team sports such as Rugby Union, Cricket, and in Swimming.
 Gradually, as the schools themselves have grown, and the diversity of their communities has increased, other games have been added to CAS competitions, including Tennis, Basketball, Association Football (Soccer) and Volleyball.
 Chess and Debating competitions were also initiated in the early years of the Association.